aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

     !!! tip
         We recommend passing a reference to `this` to ensure the correct class scope is propagated to the route handler functions.

-#### Typing the response

-You can pass a type argument to any route method to have TypeScript enforce the handler's return shape at compile time.
-Returning a value that doesn't match the type is a compile-time error with no runtime overhead.

-=== "index.ts"

-    ```ts hl_lines="6 8"
-    --8<-- "examples/snippets/event-handler/http/gettingStarted_validation_type_argument.ts"
-    ```

-    1. TypeScript enforces `Todo` as the return type — returning the wrong shape is a compile-time error

 ### Data validation

 Event Handler supports built-in request and response validation using [Standard Schema](https://standardschema.dev){target="_blank"}, a common specification supported by popular TypeScript validation libraries including [Zod](https://zod.dev){target="_blank"}, [Valibot](https://valibot.dev){target="_blank"}, and [ArkType](https://arktype.io){target="_blank"}.